Sreehari3301/Mini-Project/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the GNU LICENSE.
 See `LICENSE` for more information.

 ---